 Trigonometry can be traced as far back as ancient Egypt, and possibly Babylonia.
 The name comes from the Greek words for triangle (trigonon – three angles) and measure (metron).
 Hellenist mathematicians, around 500-300 BC, applied trigonometry to the location of stars and other celestial objects.

 Therefore, the origins of trigonometry lay in practical measurement tasks of finding unknown sides and angles, using right angled triangles.
 Medieval Persian mathematicians developed trigonometry as a separate field of mathematics, and much later, in the late 1500’s, the trigonometric (or circular) functions were developed.
-Many real-life situations are modelled by trigonometric functions, such as sea levels as the tide changes, and day length as seasons change.
+Many real-life situations are modelled by trigonometric functions, including the change of sea levels with a changing tide, and changing day length as a result of seasonal change.

 In fact, the matching side ratios are the same for any right-angled triangle that is similar to those two triangles.
 For example, the triangles (1½, 2, 2½) and (12, 16, 20) have the same side ratios.
 All four triangles also have the same matching angles.
 To formalise this idea the sides of any right-angled triangle are labelled with reference to one of the angles.